Ant2210/budgify/README.md

     <img src="./documentation/features/register.webp" alt="Screenshot of registration form">
     <img src="./documentation/features/logout.webp" alt="Screenshot of log out modal">

--   A dynamic "homepage" for users thats are logged out they are presented with a "Welcome screen" and for users that are logged in they are taken to their list of budgets where they can select to view or add new budgets.
+-   A dynamic "homepage", for users thats are logged out they are presented with a "Welcome screen" and for users that are logged in they are taken to their list of budgets where they can select to view or add new budgets.

     <img src="./documentation/features/welcomescreen.webp" alt="Screenshot of welcome screen">
     <img src="./documentation/features/budgetsscreen.webp" alt="Screenshot of budgets screen">

 -   A budget management section where the user is presented with helpful instructions on how to add, edit or delete transactions as well as rename or delete their budget.
+They can use the various buttons, or click on an existing transaction in order to edit or delete it.

     <img src="./documentation/features/budgetmanagement.webp" alt="Screenshot of budget management section">